casey/just/README.md

 ### Sigils

-Commands in linewise recipes may be prefixed with any combination of sigils `-`, `@`, and `?`.
+Commands in linewise recipes may be prefixed with any combination of the sigils `-`, `@`, and `?`.

 The `@` sigil toggles command echoing: